 Deodorants are directly applied to the skin, so it is important to know whether it has any repercussions or not.
 A major concern is deodorant expiry, and proper disposal also needs to be known.

 Deodorants, like most cosmetic products, do have an expiry date, about 1 to 3 years from manufacturing.
+This expiry date is written on the product and something you should be aware of.
 After this, their fragrance fades away although they still work just fine.

 Using an antiperspirant after its expiration date likely won’t harm your health or skin.
 It is still recommended to keep an eye on its expiry date due to the rare but real risk of allergies, irritation, or other skin-related issues.